LennartHennigs/PiPortfolioDaemon/README.md

 Thank you!

 ## Functions

 - It watches a shared SAMBA folder for files for uploads.
-- If files are detected it tries to send them via [rpfolio](https://github.com/LennartHennigs/transfolio) to the Atari Portfolio.
+- If files are detected in it sends them via [rpfolio](https://github.com/LennartHennigs/transfolio) to the Atari Portfolio.
 - It provided a web interface to change the target folder.
-- There you can also donwload files.
+- You can also download files from the web interface.
+- It also provides a list history of the file transfers.

 <kbd><img src="images/preview.png" /></kbd>